-Our systematic transfer plan allows you to make regular transfers from the fund to another mutual fund managed by CI.
+Our systematic transfer plan allows you to make regular transfers from the fund to another fund managed by CI.
 You can start the plan by completing an application, which is available from your representative.
 Here are the plan highlights:

-- the minimum transfer amount is \$50; - we automatically sell units you hold in the fund, class and sales charge option you specify and transfer your investment to another mutual fund managed by CI of your choice in the same class and sales charge option; - you can only transfer between the fund and other mutual funds managed by CI and classes priced in the same currency; - you can choose any day of the month to make transfers weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-annually or annually; - if the date you choose is not a business day, your transfer will be processed the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic transfer and all other automatic transfers will be reported on your semi-annual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.
+- the minimum transfer amount is \$25; - we automatically sell units you hold in the fund, series and sales charge option you specify and transfer your investment to another fund of your choice in the same series and sales charge option;

+- you can only transfer between the fund and other mutual funds managed by CI and series priced in the same currency; - you can choose any day of the month to make transfers weekly, bi-weekly, monthly, bi-monthly, quarterly, semi-annually or annually; - if the date you choose is not a business day, your transfer will be processed the previous business day; - you can change or cancel the plan at any time by providing us 48 hours' notice; and - we will confirm your first automatic transfer and all other automatic transfers will be reported on your semiannual and annual statements if your investments are made no less frequently than monthly, otherwise we will confirm each subsequent purchase.